Veggie Mushroom Burger!

 - Toast rolls and build your burgers with portobello mushrooms, slices of tomatoes, and some of the avocado sauce.
 Add any other toppings that you might like as well, such as cheese crumbles and roasted peppers.

 Bonus.
 Your mushroom burger can be served with the traditional fries or you can try a different, Mindful option.
 How about balsamic grilled vegetables, such as carrots, zucchini, squash, or asparagus?
 You can find the recipe here.
 Are you looking for something with a bit of a crunch?
 Try homemade kale chips.
-Click here for the recipe.Tags: burger recipe, mindful living, mushroom burger, Spicy avocado sauce, veggie burger
+Click here for the recipe.Tags: burger recipe, mindfulness, mushroom burger, Spicy avocado sauce, veggie burger